Child Care Subsidy Guide - Banner

 If you want to go deeper, start with these connected guides:

-Together, these pages form the main structure of the site: one page explains the formula, one explains income, one explains subsidised hours, one explains extra support, and one lets you test your own numbers.
+Together, these pages make up the main part of the site: one explains the formula, one covers income, one explains subsidised hours, one describes extra support, and one helps you work out your own numbers.

 What should families keep in mind before making decisions?

 Child Care Subsidy Guide is an independent information website.
-We are not affiliated with Services Australia, Centrelink, or the Australian Government.
+We aren’t connected to Services Australia, Centrelink, or the Australian Government.

-We aim to keep information accurate and current, but this site provides general guidance only.
-Final eligibility, subsidy rates, subsidised hours, and payment decisions should always be confirmed through official government channels such as Services Australia.
+We do our best to keep information accurate and up to date, but this site gives general advice only.
+Always check final eligibility, subsidy amounts, subsidised hours, and payment decisions with official government sources, such as Services Australia.

 Why is it worth understanding CCS before you enrol?